catdieval/catdieval/README.md

 I can now develop web applications, using **HTML, CSS, JavaScript and React for the frontend, Node.js for the backend and Next.js for fullstack**.

-I am excited to start a new  career as a frontend or fullstack web developer! 💯
+I am excited to start a new career as a junior frontend or fullstack web developer! 💯

 You can find my web development portfolio in the Repositories tab.